russmckendrick/records/content/albums/rosalie-cunningham-13945205/index.md

 styles: ["Psychedelic Rock"]
 ---

-Rosalie Cunningham (born 25 April 1990) is an English singer-songwriter.
-After the split of the band Ipso Facto, Cunningham started a new project named Purson.
+Rosalie Jo Cunningham (born 25 April 1990) is an English singer-songwriter.
+After the break-up of the band Ipso Facto, Cunningham started a new project named Purson.
 She has performed as a solo artist since 2017.